videlais/learning-ink-unity/README.md

 # Learning Ink + Unity

-Welcome to the online, open-course textbook *Learning Ink + Unity*!
+Welcome to the online, open-source textbook *Learning Ink + Unity*!

 This book is designed for those who may not have used Ink, Unity, or any programming before with the goal to get you started on creating projects using the Ink-Unity Plugin!
 It doesn't cover *everything*, but it should be enough to start making things and preparing the way to move on to more advanced topics and concepts.